-16 The development shall be carried out in full accordance with the mitigation and working practices recommendations set out within section 6 of the Preliminary Ecological Appraisal report, Taxus Ecology, June 2021 and section 7 of the Breeding Bird Survey report, Sterna Ecology, June 2021.
-Bird boxes must be installed in accordance with the recommendations provided within abovementioned reports and at the locations shown on the submitted proposed site/block plan drawing (no. RES824-BHA-ST-ZZ-DR-A-1220).
+The development shall be carried out in full accordance with the mitigation and working practices recommendations set out within section 6 of the Preliminary Ecological Appraisal report, Taxus Ecology, June 2021 and section 7 of the Breeding Bird Survey report, Sterna Ecology, June 2021.
+Prior to the occupation of any dwellings, final detailed proposals of a programme for the installation of bird boxes must be submitted for the approval of the Council as Local Planning Authority.
+For the avoidance of doubt, the programme shall be informed by the recommendations provided within the abovementioned reports, any further advice from the applicant's ecology consultant and the bird box locations shown on the submitted proposed site/block plan drawing (no. RES824-BHA-ST-ZZ-DR-A-1220).
+The bird boxes must then be installed in accordance with the agreed details.